felipap/sicp-code/README.md

 Code in 1986 SICP lectures
 ==========================

-## From MIT's 6.001, by Gerry Sussman and Hal Abelson.
+# From the MIT class by Gerry Sussman and Hal Abelson

 ## Purpose